PC-Rail

 The values in the node and nodeto fields should refer to type 'Q' nodes.

-[1] Also to light locos and ECS trains.
+[1] Also light locos and ECS trains.

 [2] Provide 2 'Q' nodes as for other 'platforms', but distance between them not significant.